-Dental crowns and most dental bridges are fixed restorations which are cemented onto natural teeth or dental implants and can only be removed in-office by a dentist.
+Dental Crown and Dental Bridge are fixed restorations which are cemented onto natural teeth or dental implants and can only be removed in-office by a dentist.

 A dental crown can be used to give more strength and to improve an appearance of a damaged tooth.
 It can cover a top of a dental implant as well.
 Zirconia and Emax are all-ceramic (metal-free) crowns.
 This type of crowns are the most natural looking and attractive and recommended for teeth that are visible during talking and smiling.
 Your dentist can choose shade ceramic crown which will imitate shade of your natural teeth.
-All-ceramic Zirconia dental crown is much stronger than E-max crowns and has the durability of metal-based restorations (metal-ceramic crowns), with a better cosmetic quality.
-All these make Zirconia Dental Crowns ideal for long-time appearance and use.
+All-ceramic zirconia dental crown is much stronger than E-max crowns and has the durability of metal-based restorations (metal-ceramic crowns), with a better cosmetic quality.
+All these make zirconia crowns are ideal for long-time appearance and use.

 Onlays, or half dental crowns, are used when there is luck of tooth strength remaining to hold a filling.
 A crown is fabricated in a dental lab from your unique tooth impression.
-Technician in our Dental Laboratory ( ADB Dental Laboratory, Floreal, Forest Lane) studiously check all aspects of your print and a crown will be fabricated from your unique tooth impression so that once the crown is placed your bite will be stabilized.
+Technician in our Dental Laboratory studiously check all aspects of your print and a crown will be fabricated from your unique tooth impression so that once the crown is placed your bite will be stabilized.